Discord4J/Discord4J/README.md

 ```

 ## Modules
-Discord4J is highly oriented towards customizability and fine-grained control.
+Discord4J is highly oriented towards customizability.
 To achieve this, the project is divided into several "modules" which can be used separately depending on your use case.

 ### [Core](./core/README.md)
 The `core` module combines the other modules to form high-level abstractions for the entire Discord Bot API.
 This is the module most users will want when making bots.